 The fun gained by giving your train a more dynamic path to follow is obvious.
 The challenge with these plans is often finding the right sizes of premade track to fit the odd spaces as the geometry gets more complex.
 There are plenty of good starter four-feet by eight-feet track plans to start your thinking.
 If lots of curves are your thing, you might find flex track an easier and even more affordable method.

 Adding short sidings for spotting cars usually doesn't cause many track-laying headaches but the benefits can be less obvious.
 Here the added operation is gained by switching: having to stop the train, couple and uncouple cars, make forward and reverse movements and throw switches to set out and pick up cars.
 Giving the train, and yourself, something to do as it runs around the layout can provide a longer run than just making a larger loop.

 If you enjoy this switching, you may discover that you don't really need a "loop" at all.
 Just switching cars back and forth can provide hours of enjoyment and opens up a different style of layout designs that can fit in a smaller, narrow space.Continue to 4 of 6 below.

 04 of 06

 Much of what we need to build a railroad is available and ready to use today.
-You can do a lot with these trains, buildings and accessories taken right from the box, but you'll be missing out on a big part of the fun of the hobby if you never try your hand at building something yourself.
+You can do a lot with these trains, buildings, and accessories taken right from the box, but you'll be missing out on a big part of the fun of the hobby if you never try your hand at building something yourself.